6 Best Strains to Help Combat Fatigue

 Best Strains (Cultivars) for Fatigue

 Durban Poison is a sativa strain, exuding a sweet and earthy taste.
 You’ll feel energetic and uplifted after consuming the correct dose of it.
-Some people call Durban Poison the “espresso” of cannabis, and it provides a consistent, sharp-minded effect every single time.
-You might see Durban Poison’s THC content as high as 24 percent, depending on who grew it and where.
+Some people call Durban Poison the “espresso” of cannabis, which provides a consistent, sharp-minded effect every time.
+Depending on who grew it and where you might see Durban Poison’s THC content as high as 24 percent.
 Terpinolene and beta-caryophyllene are two primary terpenes in this hard-hitting, energizing strain.

 Jack Herer is a sativa-dominant strain.
 It’s a classic most cannabis enthusiasts love.
 Many daily consumers reach for Jack Herer every morning before they begin the day.
 It’s known for a calm yet euphoric and clear-headed experience that lasts throughout the day.
 Jack Herer averages between 15-24 percent THC.
 Terpinolene, caryophyllene, and pinene are three of the strain’s most present terpenes.